-- Proposal No. 1 To elect three Class II directors to hold office until the 2022 Annual Meeting of Stockholders and until their successors are elected and qualified.
-Directors shall be elected by a plurality of the votes cast, which means that the three nominees receiving the most "FOR" votes (from the votes of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected.
-"WITHHOLD" votes and broker non-votes will not be counted towards the vote total for this proposal. - Proposal No. 2 To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2019.
-The ratification of our Ernst & Young LLP as independent registered public accounting firm for the year ending December 31, 2019 requires the affirmative vote of the majority of the votes cast, which means the number of shares voted "FOR" the proposal must exceed the number of shares voted "AGAINST" such proposal).
+Proposal No. 1 - To elect three Class III directors to hold office until the 2023 Annual Meeting of Stockholders and until their successors are elected and qualified.
+Directors shall be elected by a plurality of the votes cast, which means that the three nominees receiving the most "FOR" votes (from the votes of shares present in attendance or represented by proxy and entitled to vote on the election of directors) will be elected.
+"WITHHOLD" votes and broker non-votes will not be counted towards the vote total for this proposal.

+- Proposal No. 2 To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
+The ratification of our Ernst & Young LLP as independent registered public accounting firm for the year ending December 31, 2020 requires the affirmative vote of the majority of the votes cast, which means the number of shares voted "FOR" the proposal must exceed the number of shares voted "AGAINST" such proposal).
 Abstentions and broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal.
-Because Proposal No. 2 is considered a "routine" matter, no broker non-votes are expected in connection with this proposal.
+Because Proposal No. 2 is considered a "routine" matter, no broker non-votes are expected in connection with this proposal. - Proposal No. 3 To approve, on a non-binding, advisory basis, the Say-On-Pay proposal.
+The Say-On-Pay Proposal requires the affirmative vote of the majority of the votes cast, which means the number of shares voted "FOR" the proposal must exceed the number of shares voted "AGAINST" such proposal).
+Abstentions have the same effect as a vote "AGAINST" such proposal.
+Broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal. - Proposal No. 4 To approve, on a non-binding, advisory basis, whether a Say-on-Pay vote should occur every one (1) year, every two (2) years or every three (3) years.
+The approval on the frequency of future Say-On-Pay votes requires that the option of every one year, every two years or every three years must receive the affirmative vote of the holders of a majority in voting power of the shares of the Company's common stock which are present in attendance online during the 2020 Annual Meeting or by proxy and entitled to vote on such proposal will be determined to be the stockholders' recommended frequency for future advisory votes on executive compensation.
+If none of the frequency alternatives (one year, two years or three years) receives a majority vote, the Company will consider the frequency that receives the highest number of votes by stockholders to be the frequency that has been selected by its stockholders.
+Abstentions and broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal.